routegy/routegy-docs/app/docs/topic/groups.md

 <CaptionedImage
   src="/images/navigation/office-1st-floor-conference-room-101-tree.png"
-  alt="Image of the app tree interface in the Routegy admin app with groups representing an office layout" width="70%"
+  alt="The app tree interface in the Routegy admin app with groups representing an office layout" width="70%"
 />